atomist-attic/automation-client/README.md

 ## Prerequisites

-Before you can run this project, you will need an Atomist workspace.
+Before you can run this project, you will need an Atomist workspace linked to a Slack workspace.
 See the [Atomist Getting Started Guide][atomist-start] for instructions on how to get an Atomist workspace and connect it to your source code repositories, continuous integration, chat platform, etc.

 You will also need several other prerequisites to successfully run this project.
 See the [Atomist Developer Guide][atomist-dev] for